 Based on the ICMJE recommends that authorship criteria are as below:

 In addition to being accountable for the parts of the work he or she has done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
-In addition, authors should have confidence in the integrity of the contributions of their coauthors.
+In addition, authors should have confidence in the integrity of the contributions of their co-authors.
 All those designated as authors should meet all four criteria for authorship, and all who meet the four criteria should be identified as authors.
 Those who do not meet all four criteria should be listed in an Acknowledgements section.
 Participation solely in the acquisition of funding, the gathering of data, technical help, writing assistance, and general supervision of the research group does not warrant authorship.
 Financial and material support should also be acknowledged.
-Please guarantee that anyone stated in the Acknowledgements section has granted its clearance for permission to be listed.
+Please guarantee that anyone stated in the Acknowledgements section has granted clearance for permission to be listed.

 Authorship Statement

-An authorship statement is required for every manuscript submitted and should state who has contributed what to the planning, conduct, and reporting of the work described in the article.
+An authorship statement is required for every manuscript submitted and should state who has contributed to the planning, conduct, and reporting of the work described in the article.
 Please note that authors' initials must be typed in this statement.

 Example:

-K.R developed the original idea and the protocol, abstracted and analyzed data, wrote the manuscript, and is guarantor.
+K.R developed the original idea and the protocol, abstracted and analyzed data, wrote the manuscript, and is the guarantor.
 C.F.N and D.P contributed to the development of the protocol, abstracted data, and prepared the manuscript.

 Acknowledgments